 Certainly, using traditional methods is by no means ancient or unsuccessful.
-However, for companies with a goal of traveling an e-commerce platform, like Shopify, it’s necessary to rethink such data management.
+However, for companies hoping to travel onto an ecommerce platform like Shopify, they should consider new ways of management.

 At the very least, these companies must introduce digital methods of data management.
-This way, the product information can easily distribute to online stores.
-More importantly, legacy data becomes swiftly accessible and simpler to process.
+This way, the product information can readily distribute to online stores.
+More importantly, legacy data becomes swiftly accessible.

 Converting legacy data is a step-by-step process: